Contribute locally

 Now you should be able to view the documentation locally by navigating to http://localhost:3000.

-We write docs in markdown.
-See our syntax guide for the flavor of markdown that we support and all of our custom directives that enable you to add a little extra pizazz to your docs.
+We write docs in Markdown.
+Refer to our syntax guide for the flavor of Markdown that we support and all of our custom directives that enable you to add a little extra pizzazz to your docs.